Effective March 3, 2020, the service parameters for 11th grade students have been updated. Please read below.

 See the list of pre-approved opportunities for the 11th grade

-Examples of unacceptable service: Helping an elderly neighbor with her garden, caring for a sick or ill family member, organizing a storage closet at a nursing home, participating in Relay for Life.General expectations:
+Examples of unacceptable service: Helping an elderly neighbor with her garden, caring for a sick or ill family member, organizing a storage closet at a nursing home, participating in Relay for Life, dog walking or pet sitting for neighbors/friends, picking up trash in a neighborhood/park without being associated with a nonprofit group, making sandwiches at home and delivering them to people downtown, coordinating a food drive in the neighborhood, giving money to a collection at church.General expectations:

 Every school year, each Blanchet student will complete 20 hours of service under the direction of nonprofit organizations, focusing on a specific population determined by the student’s grade level.
 (Each year students may volunteer for a maximum of five hours at Bishop Blanchet events, such as the Brave Venture Auction, Brave Welcome, Open House, Phone-A-Thon, etc. regardless of who is served by that event.)
 Service hours must be entered on Noble Hour by May 1, 2020.